Mission

 Since the move was made, the CSC has been able to greatly expand its facilities and services.
 Ample parking is available along with easier accessibility for clients.
 The expansion of the Thrift Shop has meant more funds coming into the Needs Assistance program.
 After the move, and under the leadership of the late Connie Sunda and Rachel Powdrill, the Thrift Shop has averaged a growth in income of over 200% per year from 2013-2019, when they served as directors.
 Tom Harper, who oversaw the Thrift Store, set an ambitious goal for Thrift Store income after the move to the church basement, a goal which was realized before his recent retirement.
 The first year of its operation, the CSC’s Needs Assistance budget was $1,300.
 For 2023 the Needs Assistance budget is $67,000.

 The CSC is a vital part of the Wilmore-High Bridge community.
-Koby Miller, its current Director, gives leadership to the Food Pantry Ministry, Thrift Store, and to the Needs Assistance programs.
+Pat Kelly, its Executive Director, gives leadership to the Food Pantry Ministry, Thrift Store, and to the Needs Assistance programs.

 Volunteers from across the city and beyond can be found at the Thrift Store, helping to sort clothing and household items and arrange them attractively for sale.
 Asbury University students help out as part of their academic programs and community service expectations.
 Persons in need can find assistance with rent and utilities and, as necessary, referrals to other agencies.
 A food distribution program takes place weekly on Fridays.
 A monthly food distribution is available the last Saturday of the month at the Wilmore Presbyterian Church, with major donations from local food drives and from God’s Pantry in Lexington.